MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     The **Issues** tool, reporting images with missing alternative text
 :::image-end:::

+For detailed walkthrough steps, navigate to [Check that images have alt text](test-issues-tool.md#check-that-images-have-alt-text).

 ### Automatically checking that text colors have enough contrast

-For detailed walkthrough steps, see [Check that text colors have enough contrast](accy-test-issues-tool.md#check-that-text-colors-have-enough-contrast).

 Furthermore, in the **Issues** tool, you also find that two elements on the page don't have enough contrast.